Winterville Mounds

 About

-At about 30 feet, Mound B is the second-tallest mound at Winterville and sits at the southwest end of the mound group.
-It has also proven one of the richest sources for information over the last hundred years.
-Mound B probably was the site of a charnel house, a structure where bones of the dead were cleaned of flesh and stored in baskets.
-It may be that important leaders or other members of the Winterville elite were buried at their death, at which time the stored bones in the charnel house would be interred along with them.
+At about 30 feet high, Mound B is the second-tallest mound at Winterville and sits at the southwest end of the mound group.
+It has also proven to be one of the richest sources for information over the last hundred years.
+It was constructed in multiple stages and exhibits evidence of burned structures.
+Mound B was connected to many of the other mounds via a causeway, which is simply a raised walkway.

-Mound C is one of three (along with Mounds G and L) with an oval shape rather than the more commonly found round or quadrilateral shape.
+Mound C forms an oval shape in layout, rather than the more commonly found round or quadrilateral shape.
 The mound’s present shape is due to slumping and erosion.
-No burials have been encountered in excavations there.
-The discovery of an assortment of unusual artifacts and repeating destruction of the structures atop it point to its use as the residence of an elite family.
+The discovery of a trash pile, called a midden, and structural remains including wall trenches with repeated burning points to its usage through Winterville’s history.

-Mounds D and F are part of the western border of the site.
-Mound D was constructed on an earlier, pre-mound occupation deposit dating to the end of the Coles Creek period (AD 1000–1200).
-In 2007, University of Southern Mississippi excavations uncovered a trash-filled pit near Mound D containing layers of bone (squirrel, rabbit, waterfowl, and other birds) and broken pottery that date to about AD 1200.
+Mound D sits along the western border of the site and was constructed on an earlier, pre-mound occupation deposit dating to the end of the Coles Creek period (AD 1000–1200).
+In 2007, University of Southern Mississippi excavations uncovered a trash-filled pit near Mound D containing layers of animal bone (squirrel, rabbit, waterfowl, and other birds) and broken pottery that date to ca. AD 1200.
 The pit may have been excavated to provide materials to form Mound D, and the layers of trash may represent feasts associated with its construction.

 Hours